TristanAnglin/tristananglin.github.io/README.md

   <a href="https://www.youtube.com/@TristanAnglin" target="_blank"><img src="https://img.shields.io/badge/YOUTUBE-CD201F?style=for-the-badge&logo=youtube&logoColor=white" height="30" /></a>
 </p>

-> Games have always been a strong foundation of my life.
-I grew up in a "game family" where we spent our time either at the table or behind a screen, we currently own over 300 board games, one of which I designed and built myself.
+> Games have always been a strong foundation in my life.
+I grew up in a "game family" where we spent our time at the games table; we currently own over 300 board games, one of which I designed and built myself.

 > My development journey began in high school, where I built my first games in Python on the iPad.
 After a period studying Computer Science and Engineering (2018–2020)—where I taught myself Java to create Your Dark Side—I realized my true calling was in the creative and technical architecture of game design rather than traditional engineering.

-> In 2023, I finally shifted my focus entirely to Game Development.
-Immersing myself in this field has been an incredible experience; I’ve found a deep passion for the work, which has driven me to maintain a 3.85 cumulative GPA while building a portfolio centered on engaging gameplay loops and persistent progression systems.
+> In 2023, I shifted my focus entirely to Game Development.
+Immersing myself in this field has been an incredible experience.
+This passion has fueled me to maintain a 3.85 cumulative GPA while building a portfolio centered on engaging gameplay loops and persistent progression systems.

 <p align="center"><b>Engines & Programming</b></p>
 <p align="center">